AndersWangRask/IP-Change-Notification-AWS/README.md

 I have adapted this util from an old script we used for a Remote Team I was part of.

-I have tried to make the architecture soft-of-like plugin based and it would be possible to develop additional plugins e.g. targeting non-AWS.
+I have tried to make the architecture sort-of-like plugin based and it would be possible to develop additional plugins e.g. targeting non-AWS.